IMPORTANT UPDATE

 Case Contacts

-Our lawyers are part of a national team of lawyers that are advancing a claim on behalf of all persons in Canada who purchased a Parking Heater manufactured and/or sold by the defendants.
-The action seeks to recover the alleged anticompetitive pricing overcharge that class members paid for Parking Heaters during the Class Period.
+Our lawyers are part of a national consortium with Class Counsel in British Columbia and Québec that are advancing a claim on behalf of all persons in Canada who purchased a parking heater manufactured and/or sold by the defendants.
+The action seeks to recover the alleged anticompetitive pricing overcharge that Class Members paid for parking heaters during the Class Period.

 Certification

-Opting-Out of the Proceedings
+Opting Out of the Proceedings

 Who Represents Me?